Abanobbb/Credit-card-fraud-detection/README.md

 **SMOTE** <br/>
  Smote is a statistical technique for increasing the number of cases in your dataset in a balanced way.
-The module works by generating new instances from existing minority cases that you supply as input.[read more about SMOTE technique]( https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/)
+The module works by generating new instances from existing minority cases that you supply as input. [read more about SMOTE technique]( https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/)

 Since over 99% of our transactions are non-fraudulent, an algorithm that always predicts that the transaction is non-fraudulent would achieve an accuracy higher than 99%. so Smote technique is applied for balancing the data (see  **Deep learning + Sampling file** )